-Prolonged ingestion of a ketogenic diet (KD) or BHB leads to a global upregulation of peroxisome proliferator-activated receptors (PPARs) and increased activity of the KEAP-1/Nrf-2 system throughout the brain, at least as far as rodent data are concerned (Jeong et al., 2011; Simeone et al., 2017a; Knowles et al., 2018).
-Ingestion of a KD or BHB also decreases levels of nuclear factor (NF)-kB p65 most notably in microglia (Fu et al., 2014; Fu et al., 2015; Harun-Or-Rashid and Inman, 2018).
-There is a wealth of in vivo data associating the entry of KBs into glial cells and neurones, facilitated by monocarboxylate transporters, with the upregulation of several transcription factors, cofactors and enzymes such as Sirtuin-1(SIRT-1),SIRT-3 and PGC 1 alpha (Scheibye-Knudsen et al., 2014; McCarty et al., 2015; Elamin et al., 2018b; Hasan-Olive et al., 2019) which play a major role in regulating energy production, multiple aspects of cellular metabolism, and cellular redox status (Gano et al., 2014; Newman and Verdin, 2014; Veech et al., 2017; Miller et al., 2018).
+Prolonged ingestion of a ketogenic diet (KD) or the ketone body, beta-hydroxybutyrate (BHB) leads to a global upregulation of peroxisome proliferator-activated receptors (PPARs) and increased activity of the Kelch-like ECH-associated protein-1/ Nrf-2 system throughout the brain, at least as far as rodent data are concerned (Jeong et al., 2011; Simeone et al., 2017a; Knowles et al., 2018).
+Ingestion of a KD or BHB also decreases levels of nuclear factor (NF)-kB p65, most notably in microglia (Fu et al., 2014, 2015; Harun-Or-Rashid and Inman, 2018).
+There is a wealth of in vivo data associating the entry of KBs into glial cells and neurons, facilitated by monocarboxylate transporters, with the upregulation of several transcription factors, cofactors, and enzymes such as Sirtuin-1 (SIRT-1), SIRT-3, and Peroxisome proliferator-activated receptor-gamma coactivator (PGC)-1-alpha (Scheibye-Knudsen et al., 2014; McCarty et al., 2015; Elamin et al., 2018b; Hasan-Olive et al., 2019), which play a major role in regulating energy production, multiple aspects of cellular metabolism, and cellular redox status (Gano et al., 2014; Newman and Verdin, 2014; Veech et al., 2017; Miller et al., 2018).

-These results offer the potential for ameliorating the effects of other likely sources of pathology in neuroprogressive disorders such as the inhibition of the Nrf-2 system and the compensatory anti-oxidant response (Genc and Genc, 2009; Martin-Hernandez et al., 2018; Zhang et al., 2018; Morris et al., 2019d).
-Elevated NF-KB activity is also thought to be a factor involved in driving the high levels of neuroinflammation which is also though to play a major role in the pathophysiology, and possibly the pathogenesis, of neuroprogressive disorders (Thibaut, 2017) reviewed by (Kopitar-Jerala, 2015).
-Similarly, several research teams have reported decreased PPARy activity and/or levels in the brains of individuals diagnosed with BPD (Nierenberg et al., 2018) and first episode SZ (García-Bueno et al., 2013).
+These results offer the potential for ameliorating the effects of other likely sources of pathology in neuroprogressive disorders such as the inhibition of the Nrf-2 system and the compensatory antioxidant response (Genc and Genc, 2009; Martin-Hernandez et al., 2018; Zhang et al., 2018; Morris et al.,

+2019d).
+Elevated NF-KB activity is also thought to be a factor involved in driving the high levels of neuroinflammation, which in turn, is thought to play a major role in the pathophysiology, and possibly the pathogenesis, of neuroprogressive disorders (Thibaut, 2017; for review, see Kopitar-Jerala, 2015).
+Similarly, several research teams have reported decreased PPARy activity and/or levels in the brains of individuals diagnosed with BPD (Nierenberg et al., 2018) and first-episode SZ (García-Bueno et al., 2014).
 This may also be of pathophysiological importance as it suggests impaired fatty acid oxidation and a failure to adjust energy supply in the face of changing metabolic environments (Poulsen et al., 2012; Chowdhury et al., 2018).
-This may be of paramount significance as fatty acid oxidation is a vital process enabling the maintenance of brain function and neural survival in an environment of glucose hypometabolism observed in SZ (Seethalakshmi et al., 2006), BPD (Fabrazzo, 2018) and MDD (Su et al., 2014) and is increasingly considered to be a factor in the pathogenesis and pathophysiology of these illnesses.
-Dysregulated or reduced SIRT-1 signalling also appears to be a characteristic feature of neuroprogressive diseases (Kishi et al., 2011; Nivoli et al., 2016; Lu et al., 2018) reviewed (Alageel et al., 2018).
-The same appears to be true for PGC 1 alpha, reviewed (Morris et al., 2013).
-These findings also suggest the presence of impaired energy metabolism and and a failure of anti-oxidant systems in patients suffering from neuroprogressive disorders (Morris et al., 2019a).
+This may be of paramount significance as fatty acid oxidation is a vital process enabling the maintenance of brain function and neural survival in an environment of glucose hypometabolism observed in SZ (Seethalakshmi et al., 2006), BPD (Fabrazzo, 2018), and MDD (Su et al., 2014) and is increasingly considered to be a factor in the pathogenesis and pathophysiology of these illnesses.
+Dysregulated or reduced SIRT-1 signaling also appears to be a characteristic feature of neuroprogressive diseases (Kishi et al., 2011; Nivoli et al., 2016; Lu et al., 2018; for review, see Alageel et al., 2018).
+The same appears to be true for PGC 1 alpha (for review, see Morris et al., 2013).
+These findings also suggest the presence of impaired energy metabolism and a failure of antioxidant systems in patients suffering from neuroprogressive disorders (Morris et al., 2019a).